-On radio, Mr. Wilson has been heard on NPR affiliates with The Baltimore Choral Arts Society, Seattle Opera, Miami Opera, St. Louis Opera, Central City Opera, Boston Symphony, Pittsburgh Symphony, and Richmond Symphony.
-Mr. Wilson was chosen by composer Ned Rorem as the tenor in his premiere of "Swords and Plowshares" heard on live broadcasts of The Boston Symphony.
-His recording of Stravinsky's Pulcinella Suite with Gerard Schwartz and the Seattle Symphony is on the Delos Label.
+On radio, Wilson has been heard on NPR affiliates with The Baltimore Choral Arts Society, Seattle Opera, Miami Opera, St. Louis Opera, Central City Opera, Boston Symphony, Pittsburgh Symphony and Richmond Symphony.
+Wilson was chosen by composer Ned Rorem as tenor soloist for his world premiere of "Swords and Plowshares" heard on live broadcasts of The Boston Symphony.
+Wilson's recording of Stravinsky's Pulcinella Suite with Gerard Schwartz and the Seattle Symphony is on the Delos Label.

-Locally, Mr. Wilson has appeared with the Washington National Opera, National Symphony, Baltimore Opera, Opera Vivente, Washington Lyric Opera, Capital Symphony, Hopkins Symphony and Baltimore Choral Arts Society.
-Mr. Wilson often performs on campus in collaborations with the Maryland Opera Studio and various ensembles, including the University of Maryland String Orchestra for a "Music of the Mind Series" concert performance of Britten's Les Illuminationswhich can be viewed on YouTube.
-Mr. Wilson resides in College Park, and maintains an active teaching and performing schedule throughout the United States.
+Locally, Wilson has appeared with the Washington National Opera, National Symphony, Baltimore Opera, Opera Vivente, Washington Lyric Opera, Capital Symphony, Hopkins Symphony and Baltimore Choral Arts Society.
+Wilson often performs on campus in collaborations with the Maryland Opera Studio and various ensembles, including the University of Maryland String Orchestra for a "Music of the Mind Series" concert performance of Britten's Les Illuminations, which can be viewed on YouTube.
+Wilson resides in College Park, and maintains an active teaching and performing schedule throughout the United States.